supplefeetfeet banner

 What is Electrosurgery?

 Electrosurgery involves the excision of verrucas on the sole of the foot.
 You may need to undergo surgery when you have not responded to conservative methods of treatment.
-It is the definitive way to get rid of stubborn painful verrucae.
+It is a dramatic way to tackle stubborn painful verrucae.
+However it is painful, smelly (the smell is off putting to some) and causes a few days of painful pottering.
+So we do not use it very often and only in select cases.

 What happens?